This is a sample report using fictional veteran data. Your actual report will be generated from your own military medical record.

 DC 5235 · 38 CFR §4.71a

 L3 compression fracture sustained in IED blast (Oct 2016), documented continuously across three commands with X-ray, CT, and MRI imaging all on file.
 Persistent pain rated 6/10 at separation physical.
-Treated with physical therapy, naproxen, and cyclobenzaprine throughout remainder of service.
 The clear in-service event, imaging corroboration, and unbroken continuity of care make this a direct service connection under 38 CFR §3.303.
 Rating will depend on range of motion measured at C&P exam.

 Direct §3.303 — in-service IED blast CT L-spine (Nov 2016) — fracture confirmed MRI L-spine (Apr 2019) — disc desiccation L3-L4 30+ PT sessions documented Naproxen prescribed continuously